Fabalin/stock_analysis/README.md

 # Stock Analysis through VBA

-Coding in VBA to analyze the return of select green energy stocks.
+Coding in VBA to analyze the volume and return of select green energy stocks.

 ## Overview of Project

 Client's family believes in investing in green energy stocks due to the finite supply of fossil fuel as basis for energy.
-Currently, his family has all of their investments in DAQO New Energy Corp, a mnaufacturer of silicon wafers for solar panels.
+Currently, his family has all of their investments in DAQO New Energy Corp, a manufacturer of silicon wafers for solar panels.
 Client would like to diversify his investment portfolio in green energy stocks to increase the chances of return on their invesments.
 Client would like to assess the success of each company's stock in order to inform his decision in selecting candidates for diversifying his investment portfolio.
 A unique **ticker** was assigned as an abbreviated identifier for each company.

 ### Purpose